Black, brown, white

 Male vs Female

-Socialization, a good upbringing, proper training, and a peaceful home environment truly make the pet, and with all these factors in order, there are few differences between male and female Boxollies.
+Socialization, a good upbringing, proper training, and a peaceful home environment truly make the pet, and with all these factors in order, there are few differences between male and female Border Collie Boxer Mixes.
 Spaying and neutering will further negate any differences and stop any unwanted pregnancies and wandering males.

 One point to consider when deciding on a male or female is the other dogs you may already own.
 Even within easy-going and friendly breeds like the Boxollie, same-sex pairs may become slightly territorial.
 Still, with good training and socialization, this shouldn’t be a big issue.

 The Boxollie is an energetic pooch that will thrive in an active household.
 These dogs will love coming along on bike rides, swims, and your daily run and are well-suited to farm life.
 Their calm yet excitable temperament makes them a great choice of family dog, and they get along great with almost everyone.
-They are gentle with kids and have no real prey drive to speak of, although they are prone to try and herd smaller animals and children!
+The Border Collie Boxer Mix is gentle with kids and have no real prey drive to speak of, although they are prone to try and herd smaller animals and children!

 If you have a large yard and/or a family with kids and are looking for an energetic and lovable companion, the Boxollie is an ideal choice.